 …Like the fairy tale?

 Pretty much.
 Just like Goldilocks’s porridge, most planets are too hot or too cold.
 If a planet is too close to its star, water will evaporate.
 Too far away, and it will freeze.
-Planets need to be just the right distance from their star, like Earth.
+Planets need to be just the right distance from their star, as does Earth.

 But planets in the Goldilocks zone are not necessarily habitable.
 They need an atmosphere to protect them from space radiation, which also contains gases compatible with life.